Win-Win Simple Solution or Financial Disaster?

 - This is simple, it just 50/50 and there are formulas for support.

-Other times, the party pushing for divorce mediation, expressly or impliedly threatens generally or specifically, that if their spouse does not agree to mediation, there will be consequences.
+Other times, the party pushing for divorce mediation, expressly or impliedly threatens generally or specifically, that if their spouse does not agree to mediation, there will be serious consequences.
+A threat of this type automatically disqualifies the case for mediation in the minds of most mediators and lawyers.

-Consider the Possibility That the Divorce Mediation May Not be Successful
+Consider the Possibility That the Mediation of an Orange County Divorce May Not be Successful

-One should consider the fall out of a divorce mediation that does not result in a successful and fair settlement.
+One should consider the consequences and fall out of a divorce mediation that does not result in a successful and fair settlement.

 Over the years, we have had many cases where clients have consulted with us after a failed divorce mediation.
 In some matters we learn that the client walked away from an amazingly advantageous settlement due to a lack of understanding as to why the terms were so favorable to his or her position.
-We have had other cases, where a client entered into a disastrous settlement that they were attempting to change.
+We have had other cases, where a client entered into a disastrous settlement of their Orange County divorce that they were attempting to either set aside or modify.

-Divorce mediation can be used as a very successful delay tactic by a strategic spouse.
+Divorce mediation may be used as a very successful delay tactic by a strategic spouse.
 A delay in the resolution of a case can be a significant benefit to one side or the other.
 During a delay, a party may make financial decisions or position assets that may impact the ultimate divorce settlement.
 The timing of a divorce may be one of the most important components of a settlement.
-The use of divorce mediation to delay a settlement can be a successful tactic.
+The use of divorce mediation to delay the resolution of an Orange County divorce can be a very successful tactic.
 For example: if the parties own a business, the delaying of the settlement or trial, will most likely, change the time frame over which the financial performance of the business will be measured.
-A different time frame will most likely result in a different valuation.
+A different time frame will often result in a different valuation.

 Divorce Judgment Drafting Issues

 Often, in divorce mediation, one party receives a disproportionate share of the assets or an unreasonably high or low amount of support.
 It is not the mediator’s role to protect the weaker or less informed party.
+The goal of mediation is not to arrive at a 50/50 fair settlement.
 Unfair results may occur due to a variety of factors:

 - Intimidation of one party;